Getting Scope 3 right: How to select the best carbon accounting software

 About Aligned Incentives

-Aligned Incentives offers AITrack, a sophisticated environmental and carbon accounting software powered by AI, set apart by its ability to produce granular Scope 3 insights at scale.
+Aligned Incentives offers AITrack, a sophisticated AI-powered environmental and carbon accounting software powered by AI.
+It stands out by providing granular Scope 3 insights at scale, following all best practices outlined above.

-• Accounting & reporting: By producing Scope 3 footprints based on process LCAs, companies can assess and report emissions across multiple supply chain tiers within a few months.
+Accounting & reporting: Adhering to the GHG Protocol, we produce Scope 3 footprints based on process LCAs, enabling companies to assess and report emissions across multiple supply chain tiers within a few months.
 AITrack can adapt to evolving reporting frameworks and regulations, ensuring compliance and transparency.

 Author: